AndrewSGould/bettercompletionsmatter/README.md

 - What other games to parse?
 Period Summary?
 Game pages?
 - Thread and throttle TA hits to prevent unintentional DoS (Akka?
 ProtoActor?)
   - What time frame can I spread this out to while still being quick?
 4hrs?
 Ideally sooner
+- In the Player table (or separate table?) track what contests the player is in